 Steps to Sedation

-- Step One: Making the call to schedule your first appointment
+- Step One: Schedule your first appointment

-- Step Four: Arriving for treatment
+- Step Four: The treatment

-- Step Five: Going home with your new smile
+- Step Five: Going home with your new smile!